-A bright idea Foster internal mobility by starting with an honest conversation "Right now we are looking into modernising our employee value proposition, particularly around career opportunity.
+A bright idea Foster internal mobility by starting with an honest conversation "Right now we are looking into modernizing our employee value proposition, particularly around career opportunity.
 However long you're part of our agency, whether it's two years or 30, you will have an enriching career journey that will provide opportunity and growth.
-This starts with open and intentional conversations about where you are now, what comes next, and how we can co-create a journey that's very bespoke for you.
+"This starts with open and intentional conversations about where you are now, what comes next, and how we can co-create a journey that's very bespoke for you.
 That might mean assigning you to a three-month project that closely aligns to your interests or giving you opportunities to work with clients in different industries.
 While we can't always promise a change tomorrow, we can co-create a career trajectory that gets you to where you want to grow."
-Amanda Kowal Kenyon Chief Employee Experience Officer, Ketchum Connect the dots between skills, mobility, and retention If L&D professionals want to tie their skill-building programmes directly to business impact, they need to get out of their silos.
-In the context of the Great Reshuffle, the most impactful use case for skills at most organisations today is career development.
-Connecting skill building to career pathing, internal mobility, and retention can create more robust, sustainable programmes while also helping L&D professionals clearly demonstrate business impact.
-Building long-term, synergistic career-development programmes is what will move learning from a series of one-time courses to an impactful, sustainable business imperative.
-However, many L&D professionals haven't made this connection yet.
-While 44% of L&D professionals in the UK said upskilling or reskilling was a top focus area this year, internal mobility and career pathing as well as employee retention fell towards the bottom.4 Retention and internal mobility aren't at the top of L&D's to-do list.
-(Top 10 focus areas of 2022 L&D programmes) 1.
-Leadership and management training 2.
-Upskilling or reskilling employees 3.
-Diversity, equity, and inclusion 4.
-Digital upskilling / digital transformation 5.
-Employee well-being
+Amanda Kowal Kenyon Chief Employee Experience Officer, Ketchum Connect the dots between skills, mobility, and retention

+In the context of the Great Reshuffle, organizations must prioritize enabling employees' personal success through career development.
+Learning leaders can create more robust, sustainable programs by connecting skill building to career pathing, internal mobility, and retention.

+However, many L&D pros haven't made this connection yet.
+While 46% of L&D pros said upskilling and reskilling was a top focus area this year, internal mobility and career pathing as well as employee retention fell toward the bottom.4

+Retention and internal mobility aren't at the top of L&D's to-do list.

+Top 10 focus areas of 2022 L&D programs

+- 1. Leadership and management training

+- 2. Upskilling or reskilling employees

+- 3. Digital upskilling / digital transformation

+- 4. Diversity, equity, and inclusion

+- 5. Employee performance support

+- 6. Implementing learning tools and analytics

+- 7. Leading through change

+- 8. Employee well-being

+- 9. Employee retention

+- 10. Supporting internal mobility and career pathing